DonsWayo/axum-inertia-mvc/README.md

 - **Unified Environment**: Consistent development environment for all team members
 - **Database Integration**: PostgreSQL with TimescaleDB and vectorizer worker included
 - **Automatic Migrations**: Database schema is automatically created and seeded
+- **AI Integration**: Ollama with Gemma 7B model for AI capabilities
+- **Email Testing**: MailHog for capturing and viewing emails during development

 ### Production Deployment